Autianic/clockworkpi-linux/README.md

 		  much got rid of that problem, feel free to experiment.
 - VLC
 	- The default number of threads for the `dav1d` decoder might be too low, resulting in as low as two threads.
-Raise it manually to 6.
+Check the number of decoder threads that are actually created and raise it manually to 6 if needed.
 	- Use the OpenGL ES output and the EGL backend for better performance.

 # Credits